“Why does every damn place—even old-school corporate offices—have to be fun and full of foosball?”

 That was the subheading of a recent article published on Wired about work culture.

-The article, written by Arielle Pardes, details her version of “Corporate America in 2020.”
-It goes over all of the culture hacks that you see in news cycles, and several of the ones that we here at The Jellison Group have discussed before as well—nap pods, unlimited vacation, and remote work, to name a few.
+The article, written by Arielle Pardes, goes over all of the culture hacks that you see in news cycles, and several of the ones that we here at The Jellison Group have discussed before as well—nap pods, unlimited vacation, ping pong tables, and remote work, to name a few.
 The author ends with a longing for the “good old days” of the 1950s work culture, when people “actually [got] work done.”

 Culture within the workplace is a complex issue, and one that can’t be fixed with one simple perk or policy integration.
-But to long for the work culture of 70 years ago seems like an inability, and or a downright refusal to even try to accommodate the younger generation of workers—the same younger generation that will eventually take your job, and may even eventually be your boss.
+But to long for the work culture of 70 years ago seems like a downright refusal to even try to accommodate the younger generation of workers—the same younger generation that will eventually take your job, and may even eventually be your boss.

-The “new” culture at companies like Google and other Silicon Valley behemoths actually work because the foundational culture and leadership is established and all-in.
+The newer-style culture at companies like Google and other Silicon Valley behemoths actually works because the foundational culture and leadership is established and all-in.

 These “culture hacks” like unlimited vacation are meant to enhance an already great culture—not mask the inefficiencies of a horrible one.
 As the old saying goes, you can put lipstick on a pig, but it’s still a pig.
 There is no quick fix for an overall company culture deficiency.

 If your business is struggling with cultural issues and you’re not sure where to start, contact The Jellison Group today about a company Culture Audit.
 We will help you identify, diagnose, and fix the issues within your organization, and help get your company to a level where when an employee says they love to come to work, he/she actually means it.